Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach

-\paragraph{Performance for Brain Tumor dataset.} As detailed in Table~\ref{tab:msde_results}, even without dataset-specific tuning, the MSDE pipeline delivers exceptional baseline performance.
-For the Brain Tumor dataset, MSDE achieves a score of 0.981 for both AUC and AP simultaneously.
-In the historical context of medical OCC, models almost universally suffer from a strict precision-recall trade-off a model optimized for high AUC (general ranking) typically sacrifices AP (precision against false positives).
-MSDE effectively addresses this gap, proving that a tightly compacted, Mahalanobis-scored manifold is inherently resistant to false-positive degradation.
+As detailed in Table~\ref{tab:msde_results}-Table~\ref{tab:benchmark_results}, even without dataset-specific tuning, the proposed pipeline delivers exceptional baseline performance.
+For the Brain Tumor dataset, our model achieves a score of 0.981 for both AUC and AP simultaneously.
+In the historical context of medical OCC, models often suffer from a strict precision-recall trade-off.
+A model optimized for high AUC (general ranking) typically sacrifices AP (precision against false positives).
+The results demonstrate that our model performs competitively across both metrics when compared with existing state-of-the-art approaches.

-\paragraph{Comparative Analysis Against State-of-the-Art Baselines.} Table~\ref{tab:msde_AUC_comparison} and Table~\ref{tab:msde_AP_comparison} show that MSDE achieves state-of-the-art AUC performance on 4 out of the 7 evaluated datasets (RSNA, VinDr-CXR, Brain Tumor, Camelyon16), and achieves the highest AP on 5 out of the 7 datasets.
+Table~\ref{tab:msde_AUC_comparison} and Table~\ref{tab:msde_AP_comparison} show that our model achieves state-of-the-art AUC performance on 4 out of the 7 evaluated datasets (RSNA, VinDr-CXR, Brain Tumor, Camelyon16), and achieves the highest AP on 5 out of the 7 datasets.
 We would like to point out that such cross-modality consistency is rarely observed among the models compared in the recent work of Cai \textit{et al.} \cite{CAI2025103500}.